 This information will be used to verify the cost allocations to the goods under consideration in Section G.

-Also, you should be prepared to demonstrate that sales data shown for the goods is a complete record by linking total sales of these goods to relevant financial statements.
+You should also be prepared to demonstrate that sales data shown for the goods is a complete record by linking total sales of these goods to relevant financial statements.